kaldun-tech/KaldunTwitchBot/README.md

 This is a C# application that runs a Twitch bot which is primarily used for playing drinking games with users in the chatroom.
-It supports other functionality as well, such as posting preconfigured messages to chat, gambling in-chat mock currency, running raffles, and storing configurations and login credentials.
+It supports other functionality as well, such as posting preconfigured messages to chat, moderating chat, gambling in-chat mock currency, running raffles, and storing configurations and login credentials.

 ********************************************************************************